 How Do I Provide My Feedback?

-For the next 60 days, the College’s proposed changes to the registration regulation are being circulated for comment from registrants and stakeholders.
+For the next 60 days, the College’s proposed changes to the registration regulation are being circulated for comment from registrants and interested parties.
 Prior to finalizing the proposed changes, the Board of Directors will consider all comments, keeping in mind CASLPO’s mandate to serve and protect the public interest.

 Please provide your feedback by April 17, 2023, via a short anonymous survey.